OpenTimer/OpenTimer/README.md

 ~$ make test
 ```

+# OpenTimer Shell

-# OpenTimer API
+# Integrate OpenTimer to your Project

+## C++ API

-OpenTimer has very specialized data structrues and procedures to
+OpenTimer has very efficient data structures and procedures to
-enable efficient parallel and incremental timing.
+enable parallel and incremental timing.
-It is important to understand the philosophy behind our API design to ensure the best
+The philosophy is to separate the API into three categories,
-performance and current results.
-OpenTimer API has three types, *Builder*, *Action*, and *Accessor*.
+*Builder*, *Action*, and *Accessor*.

 | Type |  Description | Example | Time Complexity |
 | -------  |  ----------- |  --- | -- |